On a star with expanding isotropic fluid: Kinematical quantities and radial geodesic

-We already noticed that our observer is freely expanding with the fluid, like the particles in the time dependent de Sitter spacetime from Cosmology.
+We already noticed that our observer is expanding freely with the fluid, like the particles in the time dependent de Sitter spacetime from Cosmology.
 Therefore, the geodesics could be computed from (see 2.5)